charles-uno/charles-uno.github.io/_drafts/2019-04-24-mtgsalvation-summary.md

 [[Farseek]] is like [[Explore]] that always draws [[Shivan Oasis]].

-The comparison is a bit trickier for the ramp spells. [[Explore]] isn't a worse [[Farseek]] with cycling -- it's a different effect entirely.

 Late in the game, when we're one land away from winning, sometimes [[Explore]] draws us into [[Anger of the Gods]] instead.
 Other times, a land isn't enough, and we're *glad* to have [[Explore]] draw us into [[Anger of the Gods]].